foundeo/cfdocs/guides/en/security-authentication.md

     variables.fw.redirect( 'main.dashboard' );

 And presto!
 A secure authentication has been made and we are now ready to serve content to this authenticated user.

+This combination of layered security best practices ensures that any hacker wanting to break into our authentication mechanisms would need to spend a fair amount of time reverse-engineering the process and mimicking both the browser and potential server responses.
+If a hacker really wants to try and break your authentication, they can still do it but it will take considerable effort on their part.
+Less capable and less interested hackers will simply move on to easier targets, of which there are many.

 All of these concepts can be found in convenient functions in my [SecurityService.cfc](http://bit.ly/1IkY5zK) service, [main.cfc](http://bit.ly/1S1syAp) controller and [default.cfm](http://bit.ly/1XhyJrX) view, which are part of a larger example of using these and other security techniques to create a [secure](http://bit.ly/1Msdwkt), or [two-factor](http://bit.ly/1Yx4hGt), [framework one (FW/1)](http://bit.ly/22lB2eu) application.